dthomas601/fuzzing_tutorial/2_Fuzzing_Tools/AFL/README.md

 #### What is an input corpus?

 AFL takes seed input values that can be mutated and will eventually be used to evolve and discover inputs that will generate a crash.
-The input to this program will be provided from user input via the ```scanf``` function.
-AFL then monitors the to see if the coverage of the program increases as different inputs are tested.
-Code coverage is a metric that can help you understand how much of your source is tested.
+The input to this program will be provided from user input via the ```cin``` function.
+AFL then monitors this to see if the coverage of the program increases as different inputs are tested.
+Code coverage is a metric that can help you understand how much of your source has been tested.

 #### Corpus creation